-Young people in the labor market also face specific challenges: the need for appropriate vocational training, often insufficient knowledge about labour legislation and protection, they have either no or short-term contracts with none or insufficient social protection, etc. According to the ILO, 77% of young people are working in informal or precarious jobs, which makes it a real challenge to organize them in trade unions and social movements.
+Young people in the labour market also face specific challenges: they need appropriate vocational training, they often lack sufficient knowledge about labour legislation and protection, they have either no or short-term contracts with none or insufficient social protection, etc. According to the ILO, 77% of young people are working in informal or precarious jobs, which makes it a real challenge to organize them in trade unions and social movements.

-In order to give women and young people the place and the attention they deserve, WSM and its partners systematically keep track of how many women and young people are reached by the interventions.
+In order to give women and young people the place and the attention they deserve, WSM and its partners systematically keep track of how many women and young people are reached by their interventions.
 Specific tools help the organisations to better integrate the gender and youth dimension into their policies and their functioning.
 Good practices are capitalised and used in the context of exchanges and training.